 -

-8:00AM - 9:30AM PDT
+8:00AM - 9:30AM PDT Los Angeles Convention Center, 502A

-Seeing is Believing: Unique Cardiac Case Videos (ARS)
+Seeing is Believing: Unique Cardiac Case Videos

 Vinay Badhwar, West Virginia University

 Dr. Vinay Badhwar is the Gordon F. Murray Professor and Chairman of the Department of Cardiovascular and Thoracic Surgery of West Virginia University, and the Executive Chair of the WVU Heart and Vascular Institute and Service Line based in Morgantown, West Virginia, USA.
-He is an author of over 300 peer-reviewed publications and he serves as the Associate Editor of the Journal of Cardiovascular and Thoracic Surgery.
+He is an author of over 400 peer-reviewed publications and he serves as the Associate Editor of the Journal of Cardiovascular and Thoracic Surgery.

-Dawn Hui, University Hospital
+Dawn Hui, University of Texas Health San Antonio

 Dawn Hui, Associate Professor of Cardiothoracic Surgery at UT Health San Antonio, is an adult cardiac surgeon with a clinical focus on aortic surgery, multi-arterial coronary bypass grafting, and structural heart interventions.
 A board-certified cardiothoracic surgeon, Dr. Hui obtained her medical degree and general surgery residency at The University of Texas Southwestern Medical Center, followed by cardiothoracic surgical training at The University of Southern California.
 She also serves as Associate Program Director of the Thoracic Surgery Residency program and is the faculty advisor for the CT Surgery Interest group at the School of Medicine.
 Her research interests include clinical outcomes and translational research.